djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image59.png">

-28. Under “Authentication type”, select “Bearer Token”, enter the generated token you copied, In “Service Instance URL” section , enter the  Code Engine URL recieved from instructor.
+28. Under “Authentication type”, select “Bearer Token” and enter the generated token you copied.
+In the “Service Instance URL” section , enter the CodeEngine URL received from your bootcamp instructor.

 Click on “Connect”